flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

 #### Optional: install Wireshark

-It is always fun being able to look at the packets as _tenant ports_ talk to each other across different compute nodes.
-If you agree, go ahead and install Wireshark on the various nodes, by invoking the script I made part of the repo.
-It will grab the latest from **[ppa:wireshark-dev/stable][wsppa]**, so it can dissect packets that are encapsulated by [Geneve][].
+I find it fun to look at the packets as _tenant ports_ talk to each other across different compute nodes.
+If you agree, go ahead and install Wireshark on the various nodes by invoking the script included in the repository that grabs the latest version from **[ppa:wireshark-dev/stable][wsppa]** supporting [Geneve][] encapsulation.

-**Note:** When prompted about " **Should non-superusers be able to capture packets?** ", make sure to select " <**yes**> "
+**Note:** When prompted about " **Should non-superusers be able to capture packets?** ", select " <**yes**> "

     $ vagrant ssh central   # and also maybe compute{1,2,3}
     vagrant@central:~$ /vagrant/provisioning/setup-wireshark.sh